Proctor's Theater (Troy, New York): Building

 The theater is part of a row of buildings along the east side of Fourth Street.
-It is five stories high, with a highly decorative front facade of brick and marble covered in glazed terra-cotta.
+It is five stories high, with a highly decorative facade of brick and marble covered in glazed terra-cotta.
 On the ground level, rusticated columns rise up to lion's heads.
 Five engaged marble columns frame the upper floors, rising to gargoyle-like figures, and two towers rise above the roofline at either end of the facade.
 The one above the main entry features a variety of terra cotta details: colonettes, dentils, escutcheons, and paretae.

 The interior has suffered from years of neglect, but its basic plan remains.
-The tiled lobby with arched ceilings and paneled walls, leads via staircases to the two balconies, and into a foyer to the orchestra floor.
+The tiled lobby with arched ceilings and paneled walls leads via staircases to the two balconies, and into a foyer to the orchestra floor.
 Gold leaf adorned (or originally did) the arches in that section.
 The proscenium features a David Lithgow painting of Lafayette's visit to Troy in 1824.
 All these fixtures remain unchanged from the theater's original construction.

 History

-Proctor, who had already built and operated several successful vaudeville theaters in Albany and New York City hired Arlard Johnson to design the theater, hoping to make it his grandest project since he had entered the business nearly three decades before.
+Proctor, who had already built and operated several successful vaudeville theaters in Albany and New York City hired Arland Johnson to design the theater, hoping to make it his grandest project since entering the business nearly three decades before.
 It cost $325,000 to construct, and when it opened in 1914 it became the largest theater in the state and was praised as "a structure ranking foremost in American theatrical circles."

 From their inception, he had realized the potential of motion pictures and had begun adapting his theaters to the new medium.
 The Troy Proctor's classically inspired double-balcony form lent itself well to the movies because it put the audience close to the stage no matter where they were in the theater.
 It had not been designed to accommodate a projector and screen, but by the 1920s a booth had been added.
 During that era, its productions, like many other theaters of the time, included both live and filmed entertainment.
 In the 1930s, with the advent of the sound era making the live act superfluous, the central chandelier was removed along with some other renovations, including removing the paintings from the lobby and painting over the gold leaf in the orchestra.

 After Proctor's death in 1929, the theater continued to operate as a popular downtown destination.
 After the mid-20th century, it began to lose business due to television and suburbanization.
 In 1977, it finally closed, its last show seen by a crowd of around 170 people.
 The final show was The Longest Yard starring Burt Reynolds.
 A year later the city acquired the property when it foreclosed on the then-owners.
 It is the only remaining movie palace in Troy, albeit unused for that purpose ever since then.